9dots/9dots.io-pages/OIx6rcp.md

 views: 0
 published: true
 type: lesson
-blurb: Students will be challenged to build tall towers out of printer paper and tape that are strong enough to hold several weights on top.
+blurb: Students are challenged to build tall towers out of printer paper and tape that are strong enough to hold several weights on top.
 title: Paper Towers
 org: 9dots
 objective: "By the end of the lesson, students will be able to define a structural wall and demonstrate learning by creating a sturdy #tower capable of holding weight."